FilmPublicityArchive/United Archives via Getty Images A still from the classic film The Wizard of Oz

 Cloak and Capes

-Historically, cloaks and capes offer a layer of protection and were especially popular during medieval times, which is perhaps how they became associated with the witch.
+Historically, cloaks and capes offered a layer of protection and were especially popular during medieval times, which is perhaps how they became associated with the witch.
 Capes also became an essential part of the magical costume after the play Dracula came out in England.
 Bela Lugosi, who played the titular role, wore a dramatic cape in both the play and the movie.
 The choice ended up tying the layer to sorcery, vampires, and fantasy wear.

 Walt Disney Television via Getty Images